risingwavelabs/risingwave-docs-legacy/cloud/PrivateLink-create-a-connection.md

 5. Click **Confirm** to create the connection.

 :::tip
-For inquiries about PrivateLink for Confluent private Kafka clusters, please reach out to our [support team](mailto:cloud-support@risingwave-labs.com) before you proceed.
+For inquiries about PrivateLink for Confluent private Kafka clusters, please reach out to our [support team](mailto:cloud-support@risingwave-labs.com) first.
 We will handle these manual steps:

 - Before provisioning a RisingWave PrivateLink, ensure the cluster's Availability Zones (AZs) are a subset of the AZs offered by RisingWave.